In this tutorial, we will look into six different ways to check if a substring is a part of a string or not. Let's start with the most common one:

 Lodash is a third-party library which provides

-_.includes() method to check whether a string contains another string or not.
+_.includes() method to check the presence of a substring in a string.
 This method returns true if a match is found, otherwise false.

 var str = "The MEAN stack is MongoDB, Express.js, AngularJS, and Node.js"; _.includes(str, 'MongoDB') //true _.includes(str, 'Java') //false _.includes(str, 'Node') //true